 Less than 79 feet (load line length)

 ANY VESSEL 150 GT or less, keel laid before

-January 1, 1986, and on a domestic
+ANTVESSEL January 1, 1986 and on a domestic

 voyage.

 FISHING VESSEL Keel laid before July 2, 2013

-FISH PROCESSOR Constructed as a fish processor before January 1, 1983; or
+Constructed as a fish processor before

+January 1, 1983; or

-Converted for use as a fish processor
+FISH PROCESSOR Converted for use as a fish processor

 before January 1, 1983; and not on a

 foreign voyage

 Constructed, under construction or

 FISH TENDER under contract to be constructed as a

 fish tender before January 1, 1980; or

 Converted for use as a fish tender

-before January 1, 1983, and not on a
+Fishing Vessels that before January 1, 1983 and not on a

-foreign voyage or engaged in the
+occasionally operate as a foreign voyage or engaged in the

-Aleutian Trade.
+Fish Tender must still comply Aleutian Trade.

+with Load Line requirements.